TaoRuijie/ECAPA-TDNN/README.md

 ### Training

-Change the data path in the `trainECAPAModel.py`, then you can train ECAPA-TDNN model for speaker recognition end-to-end by using:
+Then you can change the data path in the `trainECAPAModel.py`.
+Train ECAPA-TDNN model end-to-end by using:

 ```
 python trainECAPAModel.py --save_path exps/exp1